-Forming the centrepiece of Promenade is an installation of 24 sculptures from the artist’s ‘Issu du feu’ series.
-Arranged in a modernist grid above pale sheets of mulberry paper, their formal placement evokes minimalism’s austere serial installations.
+Forming the centrepiece of Lee Bae’s most recent immersive installation, Promenade, at Perrotin Paris, 24 sculptures from the artist’s ‘Issu du feu’ series are arranged in a modernist grid above pale sheets of mulberry paper.
+Their formal placement evokes minimalism’s austere serial installations.

 However, Lee Bae’s works are not industrially produced, but created through profoundly personal and organic means of production.
 Sourced from his hometown of Cheongdo, South Korea where the artist also maintains a studio, Lee Bae carefully selects the pine trees that he then burns for two weeks in a custom-made kiln, transforming the verdant wood into brittle, black totems.

 While the iridescent wood grain appears to be painted by the bristles of a brush, these subtle details are instead achieved through a process of gentle erasure; it is only after much careful sanding and polishing that these surfaces reveal their shimmering spectrum of blacks and greys.

-The artist’s ‚Untitled‘ works, in contrast, embody a more explicit mode of mark making.
+Another iconic series of Lee Bae is ‘Untitled’: these works embody a more explicit mode of mark making.
 Drawn on paper with a charcoal stick dipped in natural fixatives, the abstract compositions of both singular and serialised gestures call to mind the art of calligraphy.
 Yet the individual marks do not signify as language, landing instead in the symbolism of charcoal as both artistic tool and indexical trace.